sonatype-nexus-community/DevAudit/README.md

 The following are audit options common to all application servers:
 - `-r --root-directory` Specifies the root directory of the server.
 This is just the top-level of your server filesystem where directories like /etc and /sbin are located.
 Usually is specified as `/` unless you require a different server root.
-- `-c --configuration-file` Specifies the server configuration file e.g in the above audit the Apache configuration file is located at `/usr/local/apache2/conf/httpd.conf`.
+- `-c --configuration-file` Specifies the server configuration file. e.g in the above audit the Apache configuration file is located at `/usr/local/apache2/conf/httpd.conf`.
 If you don't specify the configuration file DevAudit will try a default path which usually is whatever the default server configuration file path is on Ubuntu.
-- `-b --application-binary` Specifies the server binary e.g in the above audit the Apache binary is located at `/usr/local/apache2/bin/httpd`.
+- `-b --application-binary` Specifies the server binary. e.g in the above audit the Apache binary is located at `/usr/local/apache2/bin/httpd`.
 If you don't specify the binary path DevAudit will try a default path which usually is whatever the default server binary path is on Ubuntu.

-Applications and application servers also support the following common options for listing the application modules or plugins scanned:
+Application servers also support the following common options for auditing the application modules or plugins:
 - `--list-packages` Only list the application plugins or modules scanned by DevAudit.

 - `--list-artifacts` Only list the artifacts found on OSS Index for application plugins and modules scanned by DevAudit.

+- `--skip-packages-audit` Only do an appplication / server configuration or code analysis audit and skip the packages audit.
 For example:
 `devaudit drupal7 -r D:\Apps\drupal-7.53 --list-packages`
 will list the Drupal 7 modules found in the Drupal 7 application located at the path specified by -r.